robren/quandl_fund_xlsx/README.rst

 well as calculate additional ratios.
 Results are written to an Excel Workbook with a separate worksheet per ticker analysed.

-Read the file called LICENCE and pay special attention to the terms of the Apache 2.0 license.

 * Free software: Apache Software License 2.0
 * Documentation: https://quandl_fund_xlsx.readthedocs.io.